What are Solutions?

 Decreasing the concentration of a solute in solution is called diluting the solution.
 When we dilute a solution we have two options: remove solute or add solvent.
 Typically, removing solute is either completely impossible or difficult to control.
 Imagine having to accurately remove a certain mass of salt🧂 from a collection of salt water.
 It's essentially impossible!
 So, chemists often simply add solvent to the solution to get a lower molarity.
 Why does this work?
 Well, recall the definition of molarity: M = mol/L.

-If we lower the moles of solute, of course M will get lower, but similarly, if L increases, M will increase too!
+If we lower the moles of solute, of course M will get lower, but similarly, if L decreases, M will increase too!
 Thus, adding solvent will lower concentration.

 We can calculate exact volumes using the equation: M1V1 = M2V2, where M1 and V1 are the molarity and volume of the original solution and M2 and V2 are the molarity and volume of the diluted solution.